 In Final Words

 Companies prefer contacting recruitment agencies to hire suitable candidates because the entire recruitment process can be very overwhelming and tiring.
 They want to focus on managing the company and remaining hassle-free, and not be burdened with too many tasks at once.
-These agencies help search for candidates who can determine and fulfil the company's present and future needs.
-A suitable candidate contributes to the company's efficiency and boosts up the morale of others working with them, so it's crucial to hire the right person for the right role.
+Contingency recruiting doesn't mean you are doomed from the start, and these are just pointers for you to consider before you get into unchartered territory.
+At the end of the day, you should always remember that a suitable candidate contributes to the company's efficiency and boosts up the morale of others working with them, so it's crucial to hire the right person for the right role.

 Don't forget to tell us if you're hiring on a contingency basis!